tamulibarts/cla-workstation-order/README.md

 2. Remove the following form fields from the `edit-user.php` administrative UI since they are not used: Visual Editor, Keyboard Shortcuts, Website, Biographical Info, Profile Picture, New Password, Password Reset.
 3. Change the NPM scripts for Windows
 4. Consider implementing a custom XML ruleset file for PHP CodeSniffer
+5. Replace NPM package `grunt-sass-lint` with something that isn't abandoned

 ## Legacy Support